grafana/grafana/docs/sources/http_api/datasource_permissions.md

 `POST /api/datasources/:id/enable-permissions`

 Enables permissions for the datasource with the given `id`.
-No one except Org Admins will be able to query the datasource until a permission have been added which permits certain users or teams to query the datasource.
+No one except Org Admins will be able to query the datasource until permissions have been added which permit certain users or teams to query the datasource.

 **Example request**: